 A Word from the Facilitator

 My name is Fred Leamnson.
-My wife Cathy and I are the parents of an adult son who’s an addict.
-His drug of choice is heroin.
-We dealt with his addiction for the past eleven years.
-We’re happy to report that in May 2018, our son went into recovery.
+My wife Cathy and I are the parents of an adult son, Jason, who battled heroin addiction for a dozen or more years.
+We’re happy to report that in May 2018, he went into recovery.
 He’s been sober since May 27, 2018.
-God truly does answer prayer.
+God answered our prayer to break the grip of addiction on our son.
 In our minds and his, he is a living example of one of God’s miracles.

-Here is one thing Cathy and I know for certain: Parents dealing with an adult son or daughter who is an addict have a special set of problems.
+One thing Cathy and I know for certain: Parents dealing with an adult son or daughter battling addiction have a special set of problems.
 They often feel alone, embarrassed, and isolated.
 When they muster up the courage to talk to friends, it often isn’t helpful.

 Parents of Addicted Loved Ones (PAL) was developed by Mike Speakman, a Christian who spent over thirty years as an addiction counselor and saw this need in the recovery system.
 PAL provides hope and support through addiction education for parents dealing with an addicted loved one.
 Please watch the video below to hear from PAL attendees’ experiences as participants in the group.